 Create a central campus and community gathering space that is designed to be flexible to support a variety of campus-wide programming.
-The gathering space should also provide outdoor gathering space for campus visitors and designed to reinforce the regional character and create a sense of place on the campus.
+The gathering space should also provide outdoor gathering space for campus visitors, reinforce the regional character and create a sense of place on the campus.